-With artificial disc surgery, a team of surgeons accesses the affected disc – again through open back surgery – and surgically removes the damaged disc.
-Then, surgeons replace the problematic disc with a prosthetic, or manmade, disc.
+With artificial disc surgery, a team of surgeons accesses the affected disc, again through open back surgery, and surgically removes the damaged disc.
+Then surgeons replace the problematic disc with a prosthetic or man-made disc.
+Artificial disc replacement, or ADR, may be considered when one of the soft and spongy discs in the spine that normally cushion the vertebrae becomes deteriorated to the point of causing severe pain and disability.
 Theoretically, the artificial disc allows patients to retain their flexibility and diminish the additional stress placed on the rest of the spine.

-- Failed back surgery syndrome (FBSS)
+- Possibility of failed back surgery syndrome (FBSS)

 - Lengthy recovery and rehabilitation